 - Note how the program progresses from Phase 1 broad goal statements to Phase 3 which details every aspect of the anticipated project.

-- There are many methodologies to programming not shown here that he has been using for nearly 20 years.
+- There are many methodologies to programming not shown here that he has been using for many years.

 - At NTD Michael was considered the “Code Guru”.

-- On the Schedule/Checklist you will note a checklist of what code issues need to be addressed during each phase (Line #89; hyperlinked document).
+- On the Schedule/Checklist you will note a checklist of what code issues need to be addressed during each phase.

 - See Drawing Sheet Standards, Sheets A0.3 and A0.4, which list what information has to be shown on the “Code Sheets” for the site and each floor plan.
 In fact, he developed “Code Sheets” as a way to expedite the agency plan check process years before he ever saw another architect use them.